Let me tell you a story about storytelling in business — the most important, most under-appreciated, leadership skill.

 And now, neuroscientists have seen the fMRI data that proves that storytelling triggers the brain in uniquely positive ways.
 (Oxitocin synthesis)

-Paul Zak, writing for Harvard Business Review sums it up:
+Paul Zak, writing for Harvard Business Review, sums up the importance of great storytelling:

 There are many models you can borrow from for your own brand storytelling.